 - Chevron B35 [35-76-05?]
-(Ian Grob): New to Fred Opert Racing for Formula 2 in 1976, and used by Juan Cochesa for the opening four races of season, until he failed to qualify at Salzburgring.
-Then driven Jarier at Pau, and later in the season by Hans Binder, Hans Meier, Jacques Laffite, Rolf Stommelen.
-Then rented by Ian Grob for two races of the Shellsport G8 series at Brands Hatch in October and November.
-The sister car to this was taken out for the Macau GP and sold in New Zealand, but the next time 76-05 was seen was at the start of the 1977 season, prior to the Opert team's second and third B40s being delivered, when it was driven by Keke Rosberg at Silverstone and Hans Royer at Thruxton.
+(Ian Grob): New to Fred Opert Racing for Formula 2 in 1976, and used by Juan Cochesa for the opening four races of the season, until he failed to qualify at Salzburgring.
+Jean-Pierre Jarier took over the drive at Pau, and and it was raced later in the season by Hans Binder, Hans Meier, Jacques Laffite and Rolf Stommelen.
+It was then rented by Ian Grob for two races of the Shellsport G8 series at Brands Hatch in October and November.
+The sister car to this was taken out for the Macau GP and sold in New Zealand, but the next time 76-05 was seen was at the start of the 1977 F2 season, prior to the Opert team's second and third B40s being delivered, when it was driven by Keke Rosberg at Silverstone and by Hans Royer at Thruxton.
 Subsequent history unknown but a car in France later claimed this identity.